CKGrafico/jQuery-Hammer-CustomSwipe/README.md

 ## Options
 * container: The container of element (by default: parent)
-* threshold: number between 0 to 1 that represents the final accuracy (by default: 0.5).
-* direction: Direction for the swipe (by default: 'left').
+* directions: Direction for the swipe separated by commas left,up,down,right (by default: 'left').
 * delay: delay time after ends event in 'ms' (by default: 100).
 * returntime:  time necessary for return to initially position in 'ms' (by default: 50).